 St. John’s University is inviting applications for merit-based scholarships.
-These scholarships are awarded to full-time undergraduate students who enrol in a bachelor’s level degree program for the Fall 2018 term.
+These scholarships are awarded to full-time undergraduate students who enroll in a bachelor’s level degree program for the Fall 2018 term.

 Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

-Course Level: Scholarships are available for pursuing bachelor’s level degree programme.
+Course Level: Scholarships are available for pursuing a bachelor’s level degree program.

 Study Subject: Scholarships are awarded to study the subjects offered by the university.